c-brenn/phoenix.vim/README.md

 - Project navigation using [projectionist.vim](https://github.com/tpope/vim-projectionist) (`:Emodel` and friends)
 - Jumps using `gf`
   - for example, in an Ecto model: `has_many :users`, with the cursor on `users`, `gf` brings you to `web/models/user.ex`
+- Generators - run Phoenix generators from within vim `:Pgenerate`
-- Preview - `:PPreview endpoint` will open `localhost:4000/endpoint` in your browser
+- Preview - `:Ppreview endpoint` will open `localhost:4000/endpoint` in your browser

-and more!
+Check out the documentation `:h phoenix` for the full list of features!

 ## Installation